06 Jun How to Reduce Bruising after Breast Reduction

 Can certain foods or drinks help reduce bruising after my surgery?

-How can I tell the difference between normal bruising and a complication that needs medical attention?
+How can I tell the difference between typical bruising and a complication that needs medical attention?

 Are there any activities I should avoid to prevent worsening my bruising after breast reduction surgery?